 TIME: In general, expect 2-3 hours to work through the lesson plan each week, and an additional 2-5 hours working on assignments (it really depends what assignment your child chooses to do and how they manage their time).

 All labs are OPTIONAL (but highly recommended!), and I provide a video or explanation for each lab for students who are unable to do the lab on their own.
 I try to use household items where possible, but there will be some experiments that require chemicals you will need to order.
 I’ll provide a link for those items.
-A complete materials list for this course will be finlized on or before May 21.
-Please wait until then to order your materials.

 For certain things, I provide a link to Home Science Tools so you can see what I’m talking about.
 You can purchase from there or any other source you prefer (Amazon, etc…).
 If you purchase through Home Science Tools, you can use this promo code/coupon link to get $10 off your first $30 order: http://rwrd.io/nby6v4w